ps2alerts/stack/README.md

 Below describes our queue topics:

-* **websocketAdmin** - Administrative messages manually triggered by developers, e.g. `instance metagame start 10 8` to start a metagame instance on Miller, Esamir.
+* **aggregatorAdmin** - Administrative messages manually triggered by developers, e.g. `instance metagame start 10 8` to start a metagame instance on Miller, Esamir.
 * **apiMessages** - Messages to be consumed by the API and persisted.